Skip advert

 Advertisement - Article continues below

-We measured the rear seat area in the Honda Jazz ourselves when we pitted it against the Toyota Yaris Cross in our twin test.
+We measured the rear seat area in the Honda Jazz when we pitted it against the Toyota Yaris Cross in our twin test.
 We found that the Jazz has the advantage when it comes to knee room, but the Yaris Cross offers slightly more headroom and its cabin is wider, too.
-Although, the Toyota doesn’t offer any charging sockets in the rear, while the Jazz has two handy USB-C ports.
+Although the Toyota doesn’t provide any charging sockets in the rear, the Jazz has two handy USB-C ports for children in the back to charge their phones or tablets.

 Rear seat space comparison